mxashlynn/Memory-GBS4/design/Notes.md

     - Card 3,4 is the lower right card and has index 23
 - Index I & Index J
     - Used in Shuffling algorithm
-- Current Revealed Card
+- Old Revealed Card Index
-    - Indicates the index of the card the player has flipped face-up.
+    - Indicates the index of the card the player has flipped face-up at the beginning of the turn.
 Values:
         - -1    = No cards are revealed.
-AKA, the current move has not begun.
+AKA, the current turn has not begun.
         - 0…19  = Index of revealed card.
-AKA, we are mid-move.
+AKA, we are mid-turn.
+- Old Revealed Card Value
+    - Value of the card revealed at the beginning of the current turn.
+- Old Revealed Card X & Old Revealed Card Y
+    - Tile coordinates of the card revealed at the beginning of the current turn.
+- New Revealed Card Index
+    - Index of the card the player has flipped face-up at the end of the turn.
+Values as before.
+- New Revealed Card Value
+    - Value of the card revealed at the end of the current turn.
+- New Revealed Card X & New Revealed Card Y
+    - Tile coordinates of the card revealed at the end of the current turn.

 ## Writing Every Card in Dialogue